 It’s Easy to Become Discouraged and Give Up.

 Discouragement can be a powerful force that hinders our progress if we allow it.
-Despite the discouraging events unfolding in our country and the world, we can still serve as role models by using encouraging and uplifting words, even when we are feeling discouraged.
-Even if we are disabled or housebound, we can still write, call, and demand truth to power.
+Despite the depressing events unfolding in our country and the world, we can still serve as role models by using encouraging and uplifting words when we are feeling disappointed.
+Even if we are disabled or housebound, we can write or call our elected officials to demand truth to power.
+I do this respectfully.

 We must always find a way to beat the drum of positivity and the drum of positive solutions.

 It’s easy to become discouraged and give up.
-If everyone gave up and did nothing, more of our rights and freedoms would be taken away.
+But if everyone gave up and did nothing, more of our rights and freedoms would be taken away.
 This pushes us backward instead of propelling us forward and beyond.
 Do we want to go backwards?
 Do we want to have an uninformed and an undereducated society?
 Do we want the poorest of the poor and the helpless to suffer even more?
+What can we do to effect positive change?

 We, The People, Must Be Heard.